ardugnome/N1MM_ESP32_UDP/readme.md

 2/17/2021

-Update 3/22/21
+Update: 3/22/21

 Added OLED code based on ssd1306 display.

 Changed OLED from 128x32 to 128x64, both will work, but 128x64 looks bigger.

 Added rssi information on the screen to monitor Wifi signal strength.

-Added frequency information on the screen in auto mode (user has to choose between rssi and freq) Added manual mode when N1MM is not running.
+Added frequency information on the screen in auto mode(user has to choose between rssi and freq).

+Added manual mode when N1MM is not running.

 Added code to switch between auto and manual modes.

 Added photos of completed WiCS-4 antenna switch.

 Known issues:

 When changing from Manual to Auto there is a long wait.

-In Auto mode If N1MM is not started or there is no internet connection or N1MM is started before the WiCS-4 the two may not connect.
+In Auto mode if N1MM is not started or there is no internet connection or N1MM is started before the WiCS-4 the two may not connect.
 Reboot N1MM.